What is your Unique Selling Point (USP)?

 For more tips about USPs, read this article from Susan L. Reid, Small Business Expert and Business Catalyst here

-If you're interested in discussing your Unique Selling Point (USP) and other PR needs with me - contact me at firstname.lastname@example.org to schedule your phone consultation.
+If you're interested in discussing your Unique Selling Point (USP) or your other PR needs with me - email me at email@example.com to schedule a phone consultation.